 Remove the printer paper and you should have a working outline of the flower on your sketchbook/paper.

-Click on the thumbnail photos to the right to see each step.
+Click on the thumbnail photos below to see each step.

 The two colors used are Light Magenta and Canary Yellow.

 As you can see, this is purely for guidance.
 This first layer will be assimilated and covered up in the final drawing.
-I am careful to leave some areas on the petals white - refer to your photo.
+I am careful to leave some areas on the petals white (refer to the photo).